CloudCannon/base-jekyll-template/_posts/2018-11-25-payment-methods.md

 Nope!
 If it isn't a credit/bank card or PayPal, we cannot accept it.

-(Though I heard a rumor Koichi is willing to talk to people with Dogecoin.
-Just a rumor though, probably unfounded.)
+<small><small>Though I heard a rumor Koichi is willing to talk to people with Dogecoin.
+Just a rumor though, probably unfounded.